jamco1229/jamco-personal/content/projects/HeadteacherChat Mental models and navigation.md

+---
-# HeadteacherChat: Mental models and navigation
+title: HeadteacherChat &mdash; Mental models and navigation

-Created: January 17, 2023 1:08 PM
-Tags: HeadteacherChat, Mini-Case Study, Startup
+layout: project
+dateEnd: 2023-01-17 13:14:23
+media:
+  - type: image
+    filename: htchat-cover.png
+    size: md
+    alt: Cover for HeadteacherChat Navigation Post
+---

-As part of an ongoing rebrand and restructure of headteachers.org, myself and my brother are redesigning the website from the ground up.
+> As part of an ongoing rebrand and restructure of headteachers.org, myself and my brother are redesigning the website from the ground up.
 In this mini-case study I explore our process, problems, and outcomes of redesigning a new navigation model for mobile users.

 ### Goal